I’ve been there.

 - Cool your baking sheets.
 Never place cookie dough balls onto a hot baking sheet.
 Always room temperature baking sheets.

 - Quality baking sheets are a MUST.
 Did you know the color and material of your baking sheets greatly impacts the way your cookies turn out?
 Dark metal sheets typically over-bake cookies and thin flimsy cookie sheets = burnt bottoms.
 I’ve tested many brands and my favorite is USA Pan half sheet baking pan.
 (Not sponsored!)
-They’re a wonderful size for baking a dozen cookies, have an edge so they’re great for other recipes like toffee, chex mix, and sheet cake.
+They’re a wonderful size for baking a dozen cookies, have an edge so they’re great for other recipes like toffee, chex mix, and yellow sheet cake.
 I suggest owning a few.
 I have 6!

 - Cool butter.
 When butter is too warm, it is too soft.
 When butter is too soft, your cookies will spread all over the baking sheets.
 Room temperature butter is actually cool to touch, not warm.
 When you press it, your finger will make an indent.
 Your finger won’t sink down into the butter, nor will your finger slide all around.
 Soften butter to room temperature quickly with this trick!